protolambda/eth2-surround/README.md

 `54000/d = 54000/3150 = 17.14`, so 18 chunks may be sufficient to cover the full period.
 And then keep the last few in memory for efficiency.

-## Layered approach
+### Layered approach

+How to deal with false-positives?
+Idea: Use them, design to a layered filtering system.

-The above can work on a per-validator basis.
+The above matching can work on a per-validator basis.
 But one may change this to a layered approach for storage/memory efficiency.
 **This is arguably more important than whatever data structure is used for a chunk, as the average-case distribution within a chunk should be very close to the `s=t` line.
 Optimizations to avoid per-validator work help more in such case.**